Willy Leow: Life and work

 1925 Leow was elected the Second Chairman of the Roter Frontkämpferbund (RFB), founded in 1924, the defense and protection organization of the KPD.
 Leow was often seen marching alongside other prominent KPD and RFB activists such as Ernst Thälmann.
 1928 Leow was elected to the Reichstag, where he remained until 1933.
-Later SPD politician Herbert Wehner, who was himself a communist in the Weimar period wrote decades later in his memoirs, Leow was "a thoroughly corrupt person".
+Later SPD politician Herbert Wehner, who was himself a communist in the Weimar period, wrote decades later in his memoirs that Leow was "a thoroughly corrupt person".

 After the Nazi seizure of power Leow fled abroad.
 From 1935 he lived in the Soviet Union.
 He worked as an editor and head of the German state publishing house in the Volga German Autonomous Soviet Socialist Republic.
 In 1936, he was arrested during the Stalinist purges and sentenced to death on 3 October 1937 for organizing a Trotskyist-terrorist group in the Military Collegium of the Supreme Court of the USSR, and was shot.